codemonkey85/SpindaPatternPlugin/README.md

 A PKHeX plugin that provides an advanced editor for Spinda spot patterns with proper support for BDSP endianness handling.

+## About

+The different spot patterns are generated based on Spinda's personality value, a hidden statistic in the Pokémon games.
+This value is a 32-bit number, which results in the possibility of 4,294,967,296 unique patterns (doubled if you consider also its shiny variant).
+So, every time you encounter a Spinda, you're meeting a truly unique Pokémon!

 ## Features

 - Visual Spinda pattern editor with real-time preview